signalfx/splunk-otel-ruby/docs/advanced-config.md

 The Splunk Distribution of OpenTelemetry Ruby uses the OTLP traces exporter as the default setting.
-For debugging purposes, use the `console` exporter, which writes spans directly to the console is provided.
+For debugging purposes, use the `console` exporter, which writes spans directly to the console.

 An example of setting an alternate trace exporter: